-Casey Anthony Trial refers to the highly publicized murder trial of the mother of Caylee Marie Anthony, a two year old child whose remains were discovered in December of 2008.
+Casey Anthony Trial was the highly publicized murder trial of the mother of Caylee Marie Anthony, a two-year-old child whose remains were discovered in December of 2008.
 Casey Anthony was found not guilty of first-degree murder in July of 2011.
 The event has been called “the social media trial of the century” by Time Magazine due to the record amount of online activity about the case.

 Caylee Marie Anthony was born on August 9, 2005.
 She was last seen by her grandfather, George Anthony, on June 16, 2008.
 He said that he saw Caylee with her mother, Casey.
 Casey Anthony reported her missing on July 15, 2008, saying that she hadn’t seen her daughter for 31 days.
 She initially claimed that she left Caylee with her nanny, Zenaida Fernandez-Gonzalez, and that when she went back to the apartment, Fernandez-Gonzalez was nowhere to be found, and the phone was out of service.

 Caylee Anthony (left) and Caylee with her mother Casey Anthony (right)

 She later changed her story, claiming that Fernandez-Gonzalez and her sister kidnapped Caylee, and told her to tell authorities a false story, in exchange for Caylee’s safety.
 According to Wikipedia, her remains were not found till 6 months after her disappearance.
 Casey Anthony was arrested on suspicion of murder on October 14, 2008.